cperk/starter-hugo-academic/content/home/experience.md

         * Plant handling and manipulation
         * Treatment maintenance for over 100 potted plants
         * Statistical analysis in JMP

+  - title: Indepdendent Research
+    company: Vassar College
+    company_url: ''
+    company_logo:
+    location: Poughkeepsie, NY
+    date_start: '2013-01-01'
+    date_end: '2013-12-31'
+    Title: Restoration on the Vassar Farm and Ecological Preserve; reforestation of an abandoned field, with goals to create a seed source, increase biodiversity, buffer nearby streams, and create a forest that is resilient to the effects of climate change.
+    description: |2-

+        * Site evaluation: to determine whether an abandoned four-acre field was a good candidate for reforestation, identified tree species in surrounding area and existing (mostly non-woody) species in the field, took soil samples to assess soil composition, and evaluated nearby stream buffers to assess erosion risk.
+        * Tree planting: Using the soil and moisture data, the field was split into four community types for planting: oak-hickory, mesic, red maple-sweet gum-black gum, and ﬂood plain forest.
+        *Techniques: woody plant identification; transect sampling; stratified soil sampling; soil analysis; statistical analysis

+  - title: Indepdendent Research
+    company: Drew University
+    company_url: ''
+    company_logo:
+    location: Madison, NJ
+    date_start: '2013-06-01'
+    date_end: '2013-08-31'
+    Title: Fermentation study on nutritional regulation of platensimycin production by Streptomyces platensis; the effects of amino acids on the production of platensimycin

+    description: |2-

+        * Preparation of crude production medium (PM1) and chemically-defined production medium (PM7)
+        * Shake-flask fermentation
 design:
   columns: '2'
 ---